-As my name suggests, I originated in North America, and I was introduced to Britain in the 17th century as an ornamental bird for park and garden lakes.
-Since then, I have successfully established myself, with large populations across the UK; I am a common site in parks and on golf courses or almost any other large grassy area.
-I am quite tame and not very shy of humans, which enables me to live in urban as well as rural areas.
+Since then, they have successfully established themselves, with large populations across the UK.
+They are a familiar sight in parks and on golf courses or almost any other large grassy area.
+They’re quite tame and not very shy of humans, which enables them to live in urban as well as rural areas.

-I am extremely common in the Solent region, you can see me inland on lakes and park ponds and on the coast too using fields, marshes and lagoons.
+They are extremely common in the Solent region: you can see them inland on lakes and park ponds and on the coast too using fields, marshes and lagoons.